 To facilitate implementation of the goals of this position statement, The Geological Society of America recommends that its members take the following actions:

-- Seek opportunities to communicate the value of geoheritage sites to decision makers and the public.
-Legislative bodies, government agencies, private developers, economic development corporations, professional land-use planners, chambers of commerce, professional forums, town hall meetings, and community groups all provide avenues for expanding knowledge of the value of geoheritage sites.
-Use examples of how management of a geoheritage site has added value to land-use planning, advanced understanding of geologic processes and potential for hazards, or contributed to economic growth.
-Use examples of how overlooking geoheritage has resulted in costly and damaging land use, devastating consequences of natural disasters, or loss of tourist and tax revenues.
-An informed public can be a powerful force in identifying and designating geoheritage sites and collaborating on long-term management strategies.
+- Seek opportunities to communicate the value of Geoheritage sites to decision makers and the public.
+Legislative bodies, government agencies, private developers, economic development corporations, professional land-use planners, chambers of commerce, professional forums, town hall meetings, and community groups all provide avenues for expanding knowledge of the value of Geoheritage sites.
+Provide examples of how management of a Geoheritage site has added value to land-use planning, advanced understanding of geologic processes and potential for hazards, or contributed to economic growth.
+Explain how overlooking Geoheritage has resulted in costly and damaging land use, devastating consequences of natural disasters, or loss of tourist and tax revenues.
+An informed public can be a powerful force in identifying and designating Geoheritage sites and collaborating on long-term management strategies.

 - Initiate designation of or management strategies for a site in need of preservation.
 Identify other parties, such as NGOs and federal agencies, that may benefit from designation of a site or enhanced management of an existing designated site.
-Promote collaboration and partnerships for determining appropriate designation (e.g., from local park to UNESCO Global Geopark), developing management objectives, and sharing costs.
+Promote collaboration and partnerships for determining appropriate designation (e.g., from local park to IUGS Geoheritage Sites), developing management objectives, and sharing costs.
 Identify benefits for various interests, such as the educational value for local secondary schools, research value for the geologic community, aesthetic value for outdoor enthusiasts, and economic value through tourism and local users.

-- Be alert to local, state, and federal legislation and policy development relevant to geoheritage or for designation of specific sites.
+- Be alert to local, state, and federal legislation and policy development relevant to Geoheritage or for designation of specific sites.
 Get involved by offering expert assistance, commenting, contacting decision makers, sharing this position paper, or soliciting additional expertise.
-Seek advice from and share information about geoheritage with GSA’s Geology and Public Policy Committee (GPPC), GSA’s Geology and Society Division, and GSA’s Director for Geoscience Policy in Washington, D.C.
+Seek advice from and share information about Geoheritage with GSA’s Geology and Public Policy Committee, GSA’s Geology and Society Division, and GSA’s Director for Geoscience Policy in Washington, D.C.

-- Develop educational materials about geoheritage.
-Designing descriptive and explanatory documents, including drawings and pictures, would be helpful to interested parties for handouts, signage, websites, and field trips, as well as communicating with decision and policy makers and site managers.
+- Develop educational materials about Geoheritage.
+Designing descriptive and explanatory documents, including drawings and pictures, would be helpful to interested parties, such as policy makers, educators, and site managers, for use in handouts, signage, websites, and field trips.